paldhous/ucb/2018/dataviz/md/class7.md

 - `as.Date` converts to a date.
 - `as.POSIXct` converts to a full date and timestamp.

+(To convert a date/time written as a string of text to a date or a full timestamp, you may also need to specify the format, see [here](https://www.r-bloggers.com/date-formats-in-r/) for more.)

-So this code will convert the population numbers from integers to numbers that could hold decimal fractions:
+This code will convert the population numbers from integers to numbers that could hold decimal fractions:

 ```r
 # convert population to numeric